 It organises an Open Mic Night every quarter and Open Church during Holy Week, Advent and in the summer.
 We also participate in the Lausanne Christmas Midnight Run and join local churches in the neighbourhood to mark the week of prayer for Christian Unity.

 The Scots Kirk supports a number of charities each year, raising funds primarily through the annual bazaar, retiring collections and other events through the year.
 The church's five-year project is Kalunba, a charity in Budapest that works with refugees.

 Prayer and Bible Study

-Every week the youth group meets up in the youth room or in town at a coffee shop or café.
+The youth group meets up in the youth room or in town at a coffee shop or café.
 At the youth group Bible study, they discuss relevant and important questions concerning their lives.
 They also participate in the International Youth Presbytery, which is held every year at one of the churches of the International Presbytery.
-This year we are excited to be hosting the Youth Presbytery, to which we welcomed 18 youth from as far afield as Sri Lanka.
+This year we enjoyed hosting the Youth Presbytery, to which we welcomed 18 youth from as far afield as Sri Lanka.